 (b) any accident, serious irregularity, or any other unusual event which affects the good order or security of a prison.

+(2a) The chief executive officer may —

+(a) consult and collaborate with; and

+(b) make use of the assistance of,

+any individual or organisation in any way that the chief executive officer considers expedient for the purpose of the performance of functions under this Act.

 (3) The chief executive officer has all of the powers conferred by or under this Act on a superintendent or other officer and may review, vary or rescind an order or direction given by a superintendent or other officer.

 (4) All courts and all persons having in Western Australia, by law or by consent of the parties, authority to hear, receive, and examine evidence shall take judicial notice of the signature of every person who is or was the chief executive officer and the fact that such person holds or held that office.

 [Section 7 amended by No. 47 of 1987 s.
 11; No. 113 of 1987 s.
 32; No. 43 of 1999 s.
-6.]
+6; No. 65 of 2006 s.
+7.]

 8. Delegation by chief executive officer

-(1) The chief executive officer may, either generally or as otherwise provided by the instrument of delegation, by writing signed by him, delegate to the Executive Director (Corrective Services), his deputy or some other officer any of his powers or duties under this Act, other than this power of delegation and his powers and duties under sections 9, 35, 87, 88, 104, 105 and 106.
+(1) The chief executive officer may delegate to any person any power or duty of the chief executive officer under another provision of this Act other than section 9, 35, 104, 105 or 106.

-(1a) The chief executive officer may, either generally or as otherwise provided by the instrument of delegation, by writing signed by him, delegate to the Executive Director (Corrective Services) any of his powers and duties under sections 9, 87, 88, 104, 105 and 106.

-(2) For the purposes of this Act, the exercise of a power or the performance of a duty by a delegate under this section shall be deemed to be the exercise of the power or the performance of the duty by the chief executive officer.

-(3) A delegation under this section may be made to a specified person or to the holder or holders of a specified office or class of offices.

-(4) A delegation under this section may —

-(a) be made subject to such conditions, qualifications, and exceptions as are set out in the instrument of delegation;

-(b) be revoked or varied by instrument in writing signed by the chief executive officer.
+(2) The delegation must be in writing signed by the chief executive officer.

-(5) Where under this Act the exercise of a power or the performance of a duty by the chief executive officer is dependent upon his opinion, belief, or state of mind in relation to a matter and the power or duty has been delegated under this section, the power or duty may be exercised or performed by the delegate upon the opinion, belief, or state of mind of the delegate in relation to that matter.

-(6) The chief executive officer may exercise a power or perform a duty notwithstanding that he has delegated its exercise or performance under this section.
+(3) A person to whom a power or duty is delegated under this section cannot delegate the power or duty.

+(4) A person exercising or performing a power or duty that has been delegated under this section, is to be taken to do so in accordance with the terms of the delegation unless the contrary is shown.

+(5) Unless the contrary is shown, it is to be presumed that a document purporting to have been signed by a person as a delegate of the chief executive officer was signed by a person in the performance of a function that at the time was delegated to the person by the chief executive officer.

+(6) Nothing in this section limits the ability of the chief executive officer to perform a function through an officer or agent.

-[Section 8 amended by No. 47 of 1987 s.
-6 and 11; No. 113 of 1987 s.
-32; No. 31 of 1993 s.
-57.]
+[Section 8 inserted by No. 65 of 2006 s.
+8.]

 9. Chief executive officer may set up inquiry